OSU-SRLab/MANTIS/README.md

 Configuration Parameter Priority
 --------------------------------

-The program is designed to give command line parameters higher priority over the settings in the configuration file which takes precedence over the default values.
+Parameters specified on the command line have highest priority, followed by settings in the configuration file, and then by default values.
 For example, the minimum read quality setting has a value of 20.0 by default.
-If a different value (e.g. -mrq = 30.0) is specified in the configuration file, it will take precedence.
-However, if the command line parameter (e.g. -mrq 25.0), is supplied when running the program, the value of 25.0 will be used as it takes precedence over the others.
+If a different value (e.g. -mrq = 30.0) is specified in the configuration file, it will override the default.
+However, if the command line parameter (e.g. -mrq 25.0), is supplied when running the program, the value of 25.0 will be used, as command line parameters override both the configuration file and the default.

 Multithreading Support
 ======================